RaphaelBts/MovieSearch/README.md

 Based on **real-time data**, you will be able to easily find information you need and even book your tickets for your desired movie screening (if available of course).

-## Tasks

-- [x] Choose between Python and Node for development. --> Python
-- [x] Website or Application that will host our chatbot (Discord, Facebook, Google, ...) --> Discord
-- [ ] How to collect movies data ?
-(API, Webcrapping, ...) ?
-- [x] Where to collect them (Gaumont, UGC, ...) ? --> Gaumont
-- [x] How to store them (if needed) ? -> No storing for now, only API calls
-- [ ] Enumerate different possibles requests (API)
-- [ ] Test with a simple chatbot.
-- [ ] Improve the chatbot-user experience.
-- [ ] Implement recommendation system based on items vs items.
-- [ ] Do we need a server ?
-- [ ] Bonus: add questions about preferences for recommender system content-based.
-- [ ] Bonus: Reservation system

 ## Where does the data come from ?

 MovieSearch is based on a huge dataset, which is the Gaumont-Pathé API.
 Gaumont-Pathé is the biggest french movie theater company and so has recorded tons of data since its creation.
 All of the existing movies are available through this API.
 By requesting this API, we are able to get all the information we need, in order to fulfill your desires in terms of movies.